open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 ### GetCorrelations

-Returns the entries in this `CorrelationContext`.
-The order of entries MUST NOT be significant.
-Based on the language specification, the returned value can be either an immutable collection or an immutable iterator to the collection of entries in this `CorrelationContext`.
+Returns the name/value pairs in this `CorrelationContext`.
+The order of name/value pairs MUST NOT be significant.
+Based on the language specification, the returned value can be either an immutable collection or an immutable iterator to the collection of name/value pairs in this `CorrelationContext`.

 ### GetCorrelation

-To access the value for an entry by a prior event, the Correlations API SHALL provide a function that takes a context and a name as input, and returns a value.
-Returns the `Value` associated with the given `Name`, or null if the given `Name` is not present.
+To access the value for a name/value pair by a prior event, the Correlations API SHALL provide a function that takes a context and a name as input, and returns a value.
+Returns the value associated with the given name, or null if the given name is not present.

 REQUIRED parameters:

-`Name` entry name to return the value for.
+`Name` the name to return the value for.

 OPTIONAL parameters: